-The client, a stock trader and researcher, contracted us to analyze a collection of large files of stock market data using linear panel models with the R PLM package.
+The client, a stock trader and researcher, asked us to analyze a collection of stock market data that were observed cross-sectionally and over time using linear panel models in R with the PLM package.

-- The data had complex structures.
-For example, limit order related fields were in one file, market quality related fields were in another, so were feasibility and participation related fields.
-Some fields had one observation per day, while others had multiple observations.
-We carefully joined the files and roll up the data by day, week and month, while creating different groups such as pre- and post- periods with respect to client specified dates.
+The data had complex structures.
+For example, limit order, market quality, feasibility, and participation related fields existed in separate files and had different time frequencies.
+We carefully joined the files and rolled up the data by day, week and month, while creating different groups such as pre- and post- periods with respect to client specified dates.

-- The interpretation of the main effects and Differences-in-Differences (DID) effects from the linear panel models required careful study and deep understanding of the R PLM package, as well as an intimate knowledge of the created groups.
+We interpretated the main effects and Differences-in-Differences (DID) effects from the linear panel models.
+This required a deep understanding of the PLM package.

-We built an easy-to-use pipeline in R for the client to prepare large and complex stock market data, run linear panel data modeling, and report analysis results with correct interpretations.
+We built an easy-to-use pipeline in R for the client to process large and complex stock market data, run linear panel models, and report results with correct interpretations.